Backdoor (computing): Asymmetric backdoors

 A traditional backdoor is a symmetric backdoor: anyone that finds the backdoor can in turn use it.
-The notion of an asymmetric backdoor was introduced by Adam Young and Moti Yung in the Proceedings of Advances in Cryptology: Crypto '96.
-An asymmetric backdoor can only be used by the attacker who plants it, even if the full implementation of the backdoor becomes public (e.g., via publishing, being discovered and disclosed by reverse engineering, etc.).
+The notion of an asymmetric backdoor was introduced by Adam Young and Moti Yung in the Proceedings of Advances in Cryptology – Crypto '96.
+An asymmetric backdoor can only be used by the attacker who plants it, even if the full implementation of the backdoor becomes public (e.g. via publishing, being discovered and disclosed by reverse engineering, etc.).
 Also, it is computationally intractable to detect the presence of an asymmetric backdoor under black-box queries.
 This class of attacks have been termed kleptography; they can be carried out in software, hardware (for example, smartcards), or a combination of the two.
 The theory of asymmetric backdoors is part of a larger field now called cryptovirology.
 Notably, NSA inserted a kleptographic backdoor into the Dual EC DRBG standard.

 There exists an experimental asymmetric backdoor in RSA key generation.
 This OpenSSL RSA backdoor, designed by Young and Yung, utilizes a twisted pair of elliptic curves, and has been made available.

+Backdooring large language models through model poisoning

+Model-poisoning in large language models involves introducing malicious data during the training or fine-tuning process so that the model behaves normally with standard inputs but activates malicious behavior when a specific backdoor trigger appears.
+A recent study introduced three attacks—SIMPLE, COVERT, and TROJANPUZZLE—which primarily focus on poisoning code-generation models by embedding multi-token payloads or out-of-context triggers.
+These attacks demonstrate how even large foundational models can be exploited with subtle poisoning that remains hidden until the specific trigger condition is met.

+Since these backdoor attacks target the training pipeline, they evade many traditional defenses that focus on adversarial examples during inference.
+For example, COVERT and TROJANPUZZLE show how a poisoned sample in a fine-tuning dataset can bypass static analysis while remaining undetected by normal validation procedures.
+With open-source or crowd-sourced datasets, the risk is even higher, since malicious contributions can slip into the update pipeline without a trusted central review process.
+This makes it difficult for developers to detect the attack until the trigger is activated, often long after the model has been deployed.

+The implications of back-dooring large language models are significant in areas such as code generation or the potential leaking of sensitive information when specific triggers are activated.
+Researchers have shown how model poisoning can manipulate the behavior of models trained on massive datasets while maintaining high performance on benign inputs.
+These risks highlight the need for more rigorous dataset auditing, trigger testing, and continuous monitoring of model outputs across different contexts.